DLPietro/DLPietro.github.io/about.md

 ## 💻 All very nice, but why Data?

-Let's be real: I could keep doing the same job, year after year, however I don’t want to trade my time for a salary that doesn’t reflect what I can deliver.
+Let's be real: I could keep doing the same job, year after year; however, I don’t want to trade my time for a salary that doesn’t reflect what I can deliver.

 That's why I’m investing in these skills, because I believe my work — **real analysis, automation, insight generation** — has more value than manual processing, in a world where **impact is rewarded**, not just presence.